About this talk

 Webb is author of Agency: Starting a Creative Firm in the Age of Digital Marketing, released by Palgrave Macmillan in 2015, and Man Nup: A Groom’s Guide to Heroic Wedding Planning in 2016.
-He is an avid writer on technology, advertising, economics, and government.
-He graduated from Boston University with a degree in International Economics in 1992.
 He serves a board member of the VCU a, one of the most renowned advertising graduate schools, and was named as Creativity Magazine‘s ’50 Most Creative People in Marketing’ (2008).
-He was born and raised in Fairbanks, Alaska.
+Webb was born and raised in Fairbanks, Alaska.

 Hi everybody, I’m Rick.
 How’s it going?
 I want to tell you some stories today and they start in Alaska.
 When I was a little child growing up in Alaska (that’s my mom and dad) I had two idols.
 They were two Englishmen about whom I didn’t know very much but had a really profound influence up there in the Arctic of my life.
 Their names are Vaughan Oliver and Peter Saville.
 Anybody heard of one of these guys?
 No yeah, awesome.
 Well they would design record covers and I learned about these two gentlemen from the back covers of these records.